Renée Richards: Tennis career after transitioning

-Retirement
+Life after tennis

 After four years of playing tennis, she decided to return to her medical practice, which she moved to Park Avenue in New York.
-She then became the surgeon director of ophthalmology and head of the eye-muscle clinic at the Manhattan Eye, Ear and Throat Hospital.
-In addition she served on the editorial board of the Journal of Pediatric Ophthalmology and Strabismus.
-She now lives in a small town north of New York City with her platonic companion and assistant, Arleen Larzelere.
+She became the surgeon director of ophthalmology and head of the eye-muscle clinic at the Manhattan Eye, Ear and Throat Hospital.
+She was on the editorial board of the Journal of Pediatric Ophthalmology and Strabismus.
+In 2007, she lived in a small town north of New York City with her platonic companion and assistant, Arleen Larzelere.

+In 2014, at the age of 80, she retired from performing eye surgery.

-In 2014 a wooden racket used by her was donated to the National Museum of American History, which is part of the Smithsonian.
+In 2014, a wooden racket used by her was donated to the National Museum of American History, which is part of the Smithsonian.

 Movies and books

 In 1983, Richards published an autobiography, Second Serve, and in 2007, a second, No Way Renée: The Second Half of My Notorious Life, in which she expresses regret over the type of fame that came with her being transgender, although she said in 2007 that she did not regret undergoing the sex reassignment process in itself.
 In 2021, Richards continued her autobiography with Diary 1999: An Eye-Opening Medical Memoir.
 Richards's first autobiography served as the basis for the film Second Serve.
 Renée is a 2011 documentary film about Richards directed by Eric Drath.
 The film was one of the anchor films of the 2011 Tribeca Film Festival and the documentary premiered on ESPN on October 4, 2011.

 In 2017, Richards was interviewed by Katie Couric near the end of the documentary Gender Revolution.

+A biography of Richards, Finding Renée Richards: The Groundbreaking Story of Tennis’s Trans Pioneer by Julie Kliegman, was published in 2026 by HarperOne.
+The book received starred reviews from Publishers Weekly and Kirkus, and was among the top ten biographies reviewed in the past year by Booklist.